Distressed Homes in Savannah and Coastal Georgia: Private, No-Pressure Options

 - Positioning the home correctly for its condition

-- Attracting buyers who can handle the repairs or updates
+- Attracting buyers who can handle repairs or updates

 This is often used for: